microsoftgraph/microsoft-graph-toolkit/packages/providers/mgt-teams-sso-provider/README.md

 ## Usage

-The TeamsProvider requires the usage of the Microsoft Teams SDK which is not automatically installed.
+The TeamsSSOProvider requires the usage of the Microsoft Teams SDK which is not automatically installed.

 1. Install the packages